Design Informatics – Vision and Methods

 We pursue research, teaching, and entrepreneurship.
 Our projects typically aim to build and test working data-driven prototypes.
 These products and services help us ‘eff the ineffable’: they make real the ideas that underpin the emerging algorithmic society.
 We take ideas that can otherwise seem abstract and over-complicated, and build systems that give glimpses into near future social, technical and economic experiences.
 When people can see what might happen – and what might go wrong – they are better placed to shape what should happen.

-The Centre delivers design-centred solutions for commercial, cultural and civic sectors.
+The Institute delivers design-centred solutions for commercial, cultural and civic sectors.
 For instance: Security – applied ethics for secure domestic internet-of-things devices; Health – informatics to support conditions associated with ageing communities; Mobility – models of data driven transport across civic and private networks; and Finance – payment services within peer-to-peer lending frameworks.

 Our community of interest spans both private and public sectors.
-On the one hand, we have established relationships with agencies and companies including Oxfam, Google, NCR, Microsoft, RBS, GCHQ, and the NHS.
-On the other hand, the Centre is valued by cultural and civic partners including: Scottish Government, National Museums Scotland, National Galleries of Scotland, Edinburgh City Council, Lothian Buses and the City’s Museums and Galleries.
+On the one hand, we have established relationships with agencies and companies including Oxfam, Google, NCR, Microsoft, RBS, Tesco Bank, GCHQ, and the NHS.
+On the other hand, the Institute is valued by cultural and civic partners including: Scottish Government, National Museums Scotland, National Galleries of Scotland, Edinburgh City Council, Lothian Buses and the City’s Museums and Galleries.